Neighbourhoods of Charlottetown: Sherwood

-The former town of Parkdale is located along the city's eastern boundary on the East (Hillsborough) River.
-Parkdale developed during the 1940s and 1950s into a suburb of the city and was home to several industries served by the railway, as well as hosting the city's harness racing track and exhibition grounds.
-The area is primarily middle class and has smaller homes.
-The neighbourhood is bounded by Mount Edward Road, Belvedere Avenue, Falconwood Drive, Riverside Drive, Park Street and Belmont Street.
-Parkdale Elementary School is the only school located within the former town, however Birchwood Junior High School is located several hundred metres from the former municipal boundary with Charlottetown.

 East Royalty

-The former village of East Royalty occupies the northeast portion of the city.
+The former village of East Royalty occupies the eastern part of the Queens Royalty, Prince Edward Island.
 It lies east of the airport and northeast of Riverside Drive, fronting the East (Hillsborough) River.

 The southern part of the neighbourhood is dominated by the Hillsborough Park subdivision, developed by the provincial government in the 1970s and 1980s to provide affordable housing, which contains a variety of apartment buildings, townhouses, duplexes, as well as smaller single-family homes.

 The northern part of East Royalty is defined by St. Peters Road and Norwood Road, occupying small farming areas and several new subdivisions.
 The Lucy Maude Montgomery Elementary School was constructed in the 1980s to serve new residential developments.